-Your main client base shares many of the same needs and problems.
+Your primary client base shares many of the exact needs and problems.
 That also means that they share a lot of other characteristics.
-Take some time to take stock of who your current customers are, and it will also tell you a lot about what your future customers want, too.
+Take some time to take stock of who your current customers are, and it will also tell you much about what your future customers want.

 Are they in the same industry?
 What are the company sizes?
 Are most of them located in a specific geographical location?
 What factors drive their purchasing decisions?
-Develop a distinct ideal customer profile and make sure that all members of your sales teams understand which prospects will most likely convert, and why.
+Develop a distinct ideal customer profile and ensure that all sales team members understand which prospects will most likely convert and why.

 Set goals for sales prospecting.

 Zig Ziglar once said, “A goal properly set is halfway reached.”
-But to set goals, you first have to ask yourself what success looks like.
-This is an important step, because your goals will tell your sales reps how much time and effort they should be spending on each prospect.
+But to set goals, you must first ask yourself what success looks like.
+This is an important step because your goals will tell your sales reps how much time and effort they should spend on each prospect.

 Here’s where digitalization gives you a huge advantage.
-With cloud calling software, you get dashboard analytics that give you metrics and KPIs to give you objective data to measure your goals.
-This is a goal that is “properly set”.
+With cloud calling software, you get dashboard analytics that gives you metrics and KPIs to provide you with objective data to measure your goals.
+This is a goal that is “properly set.”

 Create a qualification checklist.

-Refer back to your ICP and establish a template with the most common characteristics shared by your ideal customers.
-The more boxes sales reps can tick off on the checklist during the sales prospecting phase will give them an idea of which prospects will be most likely to convert .
-This will save them from wasting time and effort on prospects that aren’t likely to convert.
+Refer back to your ICP and establish a template with the most common characteristics your ideal customers share.
+The more boxes sales reps can tick off on the checklist during the sales prospecting phase will give them an idea of which prospects will most likely convert .
+This will save them from wasting time and effort on opportunities that aren’t likely to convert.